Eugène-François Vidocq: The turnaround (1800–1811)

 On 1 July 1809, only a few days before his 34th birthday, Vidocq was arrested again.
 He decided to stop living on the fringes of society and offered his services as an informant to the police.
-His offer was accepted, and on 20 July, he was jailed in Bicêtre, where he started his work as a spy.
+His offer was accepted, and on 20 July, he was jailed in Bicêtre, where he started his work as a spy (stool pigeon).

 On 28 October, he continued his work in La Force Prison.
 He sounded out his inmates and forwarded his information about forged identities and unsolved crimes through Annette to the police chief of Paris, Jean Henry.

-I believe I might have become a perpetual spy, so far was every one from supposing that any connivance existed between the agents of the public authority and myself.
+I believe I might have become a perpetual spy; so far was every one from supposing that any connivance existed between the agents of the public authority and myself.
 Even the porters and keepers were in ignorance of my mission with which I was entrusted.
 Adored by the thieves, esteemed by the most determined bandits (for even these hardened wretches have a sentiment which they call esteem), I could always rely on their devotion to me.